arifhamed/arifhamed.github.io/_posts/apk/2022-02-13-Thomas-Was-Alone.md

 This is another game that I saw my sister play while I watched on her comp, when I was still trying to understand what _Steam_ was.
 This game gave me a good view of what **minimalism** is <span style="font-size:70%;">and an existential crisis</span>.<!--more--> Idk how else to describe this game besides controlling little
 <span style="color:red;">c</span><span style="color:orange;">o</span><span style="color:yellow;">l</span><span style="color:green;">o</span><span style="color:cyan;">u</span><span style="color:blue;">r</span><span style="color:indigo;">e</span><span style="color:violet;">d</span> shapes in an <span style="text-shadow: 2px 2px #333;">abyssal world</span>, a pretty interesting **narrative** and enticing **puzzle** gameplay!

-However, there is a mystery as of why it was removed from the Play Store, like, there is almost absolutely no mention of any reason for its disappearance at all.
+However, there is a mystery as of why it was removed from the Play Store, like, there is almost absolutely no mention of any reason for its disappearance at all. <a href="https://www.playstoresales.com/app/thomas-was-alone/" target="_blank">PlayStoreSales</a> still has a record of it, though.

 <div class="text-center">
     <a class="btn btn-dark btn-block w-100" onclick='apk("com.bossastudios.twadroid_1.0.4.apk")' target="_blank" style="text-decoration: none; background-color: #333;"> Download <b>com.bossastudios.twadroid_1.0.4.apk</b> (140 MB)</a>